BenyuanW/SYDE671-LWL/README.md

 # Swin Transformer Reproducibility

-We used the code provided in the original paper Swin Transformer to reproduce the image classification of the three variants in the original paper and added hyperparameter comparison experiments, ablation experiments, and self-attention module improvement experiments.
+We used the official code (https://github.com/microsoft/Swin-Transformer) of the Swin Transformer to reproduce the image classification of the three variants in the original paper and added hyperparameter comparison experiments, ablation experiments, and self-attention module improvement experiments.

 Among them, the hyperparameter comparison experiment includes learning rate comparison and batch size comparison, mainly to modify the config.py provided by the original author.